 - Eccentric Mentor: Blame Queen Serenity for removing her memories.

 - Hypocrite: When she merely thinks Diana is the lovechild of Artemis and another cat, she violently rages at him.
 Fast-forward to Sailor Stars, where she openly fawns over Yaten, perfectly fine with the fact that Artemis knows.

 - Interspecies Romance: She gets a crush on Hot Scientist Kakeru in the S movie and the short manga story it was based of.
 Then in Stars she gets a brief crush on Yaten.

-- Jerkass: More in the anime.
+- Jerkass: While she's not a huge one per say, she has her moments of Jerkass in the anime.
 While Luna can get exasperated at Usagi for how childish she can act, some of Luna's responses and insults cross the line, especially in the weight shaming fourth episode.
 She also tends to treat Artemis very poorly, especially in the S movie where she ignores him for the sake of Kakeru and only goes back to him as if he's her back-up option.
 As mentioned in Hypocrite there's also the incident where she attacked him for thinking he cheated on her with another cat.
 Then there's the episode where she's found by Yaten and goes through a seeming retread of the S movie, only things get a little creepy in this episode where Yaten has no idea he shared a bath with a sentient cat.

 - Ms. Exposition